 Through B.C.’s land use planning program, the Province is partnering with First Nations to undertake land use planning in priority planning areas.

-The orders and NRRs will remain in place for a period of 12 months (mineral tenuring pause).
+The orders and NRRs will remain in place until January 31, 2027 (tenuring pause).

 These orders temporarily pause the registration of new mineral and placer claims, and coal licence dispositions over defined areas in the Northwest and Northcentral B.C.